 ThousandEyes reports do not provide arbitrary exclusion of test data by time period.
 However, test data can be excluded from a report if an alert suppression window is setup in advance (See alert suppression windows).
 This feature blocks alert rules from being triggered during the time specified in the alert suppression configuration.
 Any data collected during this time, on the applied tests, can be omitted on a widget by widget basis from Cloud & Enterprise Agents and routing data sources.
 The image below shows the location of the setting, boxed in orange.

 The following figure shows an HTTP Server test results view with a configured Alert Suppression window (2):

-During the time period shown above, two outage events happened - the first one fired an alert (1) while the second one (3) happened during an (at that time) active Alert Suppression window, which prevented the alert rule from triggering.
+During the time period shown above, two outage events happened - the first one was covered by a suppression window (1) while the second one (2) occurred when no suppression window was active.

-Alert Suppression feature cannot be used for data exclusion retroactively.
-Since the alert-based reporting works on created alerts and their duration, Alert Suppression windows need to exist beforehand to prevent the alert rules from being triggered in the first place.
+The alert suppression feature cannot be used for data exclusion retroactively.
+The alert-based reporting works on created alerts and their duration, meaning that alert suppression windows need to exist beforehand to prevent the alert rules from being triggered in the first place.

 Data suppression will not be observed for alerts that begin prior to the alert suppression window.
 An alert suppression window needs to cover the entire period matching an alert condition.